 Notice the large frame on the left is balanced by the three smaller on the other side.
 This is also and example of the 2/3rds rule of design.
 Using your eyeball, visualize a line and have one side take up 2/3 of the piece.

 This is just an example of a asymmetrical arrangement that doesn’t have to be basic frames.
 This would work well if you had a really cool wall hanging that you could offset with a unique grouping of some sort.

 If you do like a symmetrical layout here is an idea:

 I didn’t want to follow too many rules for my gallery wall revision.
 I tried to keep clean lines with a unique touch.
 I had an idea that would use a set of three large matching frames that had a cute pic of my kids in it.

-I reccomend testing out the gold color on a sample material that you will be using.
-Gold can appear different than the can, and the material can effect the outcome of the final product.
+I always test out the gold color on a sample material that I will be using.
+Gold can appear different than the color on the cap of the can, and the material can effect the outcome of the final product.

 I repainted the sign white, painted the wood letters gold and used mod podge to apply the pressed flower.
 Once the flower was done it lacked some color so I used a pearl blush watercolor and brushed it the petals lightly for an extra splash of color.

 I arranged all the items for the wall on the floor to get an idea of how it would look together.
 Using the white plastic flowers from the previous gallery arrangement, I made a corner border to help tie the shape of the set up together.